OllieJones/index-wp-mysql-for-speed/readme.txt

 <h4>Which tables does the plugin add keys to?</h4>

-This plugin adds and updates keys in these WordPress tables.
+This plugin adds and updates keys in these WordPress and WooCommerce tables.

 * wp_comments
 * wp_commentmeta